dpwgc/easierweb/README.md

 mobile := ctx.Form.Get("mobile")
 ```

+***

 ### Easier usage

-* API handle function has input object and return values.
+#### API handle function has input object and return values

-* More concise way to write API handle, don't need to write logic for binding data and writing response data. framework will help you do this.
+#### More concise way to write API handle, don't need to write logic for binding data and writing response data. framework will help you do this

 ```go
 package main